-52(1) An investigator
+- 55(1) An investigator

-- (a) may, at any reasonable time, - (i) require any regulated member or former member to answer any relevant questions and direct the person to answer the questions under oath, and - (ii) require any regulated member or former member to give to the investigator any document, substance or thing relevant to the investigation that the regulated member or former member possesses or that is under the control of the regulated member or former member, - (b) may require any regulated member or former member to give up possession of any document described in clause (a) to allow the investigator to take it away to copy it, in which case the investigator must return it within a reasonable time of being given it but must return it no later than after a hearing is completed, - (c) may require any regulated member or former member to give up possession of any substance and thing described in clause (a) to allow the investigator to take it away to examine it and perform tests on it, in which case the investigator must return it, if appropriate and possible, within a reasonable time of being given it but must return it, if appropriate and possible, no later than after a hearing is completed, and - (d) may, at any reasonable time, enter and inspect any work site where a regulated member or former member provides professional services, but if the work site contains a private dwelling place may not enter any part of the work site that is designed to be used as and is being used as a permanent private dwelling place.

-(2) The investigator may copy and keep copies of anything given under subsection (1).

-(3) The complaints director, on the request of an investigator or without a request if the complaints director is the investigator, may apply to the Court of Queen's Bench for

-- (a) an order directing any person - (i) to give to the investigator any documents, substances or things relevant to the investigation in the person's possession or under the person's control,
+- (a) may, at any reasonable time,

+- require any regulated member or former member to answer any relevant questions and direct the regulated member or former member to answer the questions under oath, and

+- (ii) require any regulated member or former member to give to the investigator any document, substance or thing relevant to the investigation that the regulated member or former member possesses or that is under the control of the regulated member or former member, - (b) may require any regulated member or former member to give up possession of any document described in clause (a) to allow the investigator to take it away to copy it, in which case the investigator must return it within a reasonable time of being given it and in any case must return it no later than on the completion of the hearing, - (c) may require any regulated member or former member to give up possession of any substance or thing described in clause (a) to allow the investigator to take it away to examine it and perform tests on it, in which case the investigator must return it, if appropriate and possible, within a reasonable time of being given it and in any case must return it, if appropriate and possible, no later than on the completion of the hearing, and - (d) may, at any reasonable time, enter and inspect any work site where a regulated member or former member provides professional services, but if the work site contains a private dwelling place may not enter any part of the work site that is designed to be used as and is being used as a permanent private dwelling place. - (2) The investigator may copy and keep copies of anything given under subsection (1). - (3) The complaints director, on the request of an investigator or without a request if the complaints director is the investigator, may apply to the Court of Queen's Bench for - (a) an order directing any person - (i) to give to the investigator any documents, substances or things relevant to the investigation in the person's possession or under the person's control, - (ii) to give up possession of any document described in subclause (i) to allow the investigator to take it away to copy it, in which case the investigator must return